neuralpain/oneclickwinrar/README.md

 Note: Saving downloads is only supported by `oneclickrar.cmd`.

 To enable download-only mode, you must edit the script's file name to have a hyphen `"-"` after `"one"` and before `"click"` so that it becomes `"one-click"`.
 This is another very simple switch.
 As with overwriting, errors of any nature will bring shame upon the spring-loaded _blah blah blah_.
-You get the point.
+You get the point😒.

 Look at the example below.